 Discover the astonishing and deeply moving stories of the people she photographed, including her unusual friendship with General Giap and his family.

 Catherine Karnow is a Hong Kong-born National Geographic photographer whose work has appeared in National Geographic, Smithsonian, GEO, and many other publications.
 A central life project has been photographing Vietnam, building a body of work that is both deeply personal and historically resonant.
-She has documented Vietnamese families affected by Agent Orange, with her film A Terrible Legacy raising awareness and leading to real change.
+She has documented Vietnamese families with her film A Terrible Legacy raising awareness and leading to real change.
 Catherine is frequently profiled in the Vietnamese press.
 She is also a passionate teacher who leads photography workshops in Italy, Provence, Romania, Vietnam-Cambodia, and India, offering intimate experiences that stand out for their depth and privileged access.